Why Does My Toddler Drool So Much? | District Speech and Language Therapy | Speech Therapist Clinic in Washington DC

 • Difficulty closing lips to swallow

-While there is no single cause, several factors may contribute to the risk of developing orofacial myofunction disorders, such as:
+While there isn’t a single cause, several factors may contribute to the risk of developing orofacial myofunction disorders, such as:

 • Blocked nasal passages due to tonsil size or allergies